NenadPantelic/Voice-assistant/README.md

 ```sh
 pip3 install speech_recognition
 ```

+Currently, Lindo/a supports english and serbian language (my native language).
+If you want to add some operating language, feel free to do that.

 # Installation

 The voice assistant offers services that requires assistance of other modules, libraries and APIs.All of them are listed in requirements.txt file.
 Every of them could be installed with pip.
 This project was developed under Linux operating system, but also tested on Windows 10 OS.
 So, some comments are provided in requirements.txt.
 If you want clear, all-at-once installation, remove comments from requirements.txt and use: